jmedia65/awesome-streamlit-themes/bootstrap/README.md

 ## 🏆 The Developer Recognition Factor

-Every developer will look at this and think: "This looks like a professional web application."
-It has that instant credibility of Bootstrap's design system - systematic, clean, and trustworthy.
+Many developers will recognize this aesthetic and think: "This looks like a professional web application."
+It has the visual credibility of Bootstrap's design system - systematic, clean, and trustworthy.

-It's like putting your Streamlit app in a perfectly tailored Bootstrap suit! 👔

-This theme bridges the gap between "obviously Streamlit" and "looks like a real web app" better than any other approach.
-Pure developer comfort zone!
+This theme bridges the gap between "obviously Streamlit" and "looks like a real web app" by using familiar design patterns from one of the web's most popular frameworks.

-## 💡 Why Bootstrap Styling Works
+## 💡 Why Bootstrap-Inspired Design Works

-✅ **Instant Credibility** - Users trust interfaces that look familiar
+✅ **Familiar Patterns** - Users trust interfaces with recognizable design patterns
 ✅ **Professional Polish** - Systematic design that feels intentional
-✅ **Developer Comfort** - Every web developer has used Bootstrap
+✅ **Developer Familiarity** - Many web developers have experience with Bootstrap
-✅ **Enterprise Ready** - Safe choice for business applications
+✅ **Enterprise Appropriate** - Conservative, professional choice for business applications
-✅ **Responsive Feel** - Looks great on any screen size
+✅ **Responsive Principles** - Based on mobile-first design thinking
+✅ **Well-Documented** - Based on Bootstrap's publicly available design system

 ## 🎯 Pro Tips

-- **Perfect for client presentations** - familiar = trustworthy
+- **Perfect for client presentations** - familiar patterns build trust
-- **Great for internal tools** that need quick adoption
+- **Great for internal tools** that need quick user adoption
 - **Ideal for data dashboards** that business users will access
-- **Excellent for prototypes** that need to feel "real"
+- **Excellent for prototypes** that need to feel production-ready

+## 🤝 Contributing

+Found a way to make this theme even better?
+We'd love to see it!
+Open an issue or submit a PR.

 ---

-**Built with 💙 for developers who love familiar, reliable design**
+**Built with 💙 for developers who appreciate familiar, reliable design**
 _Bringing Bootstrap's trusted aesthetic to the Streamlit world_ 🚀